andomain/booking-input/README.md

 ### Caveats
 This project was written on quite a tight timescale so several planned additional user stories have been removed.
-Asynchronous data fetch testing is also failing as there was no time to address changes to this functionality
+Asynchronous data fetch testing is also failing as there was no time to address changes to this functionality.

+Future nice to haves would include:
+* Refactor to use `styled-components`
+* Add a `<Loader />`
+* Refactor `<SearchInput />` state to use a `useReducer` hook.